graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-07/papers/2024-08-01-rag-vs-long-context.md

 ### Results

-The results show that the proposed Self-Route method can obtain performance comprable to long context LLM prompting, but with a considerably reduced cost at inference time.
+The results show that the proposed Self-Route method can obtain performance comparable to long context LLM prompting, but with a considerably reduced cost at inference time.
 Furthermore, Self-Route can attain better performance than RAG when retrieving fewer documents, as seen below.

 <img src="{{ page.image_dir | append: 'top-k-ablation.png' | relative_url }}" alt="The author's Self-Route method can outperform RAG with fewer retrieved documents.">
 <figcaption>Figure 3.
 Trade-off curves between (a) model performance and (b) token percentage as a function of k.</figcaption>